dongyakoh/IPP_USLS/README.md

-# USLS_IPP
+# IPP USLS
-Data files for the project "Labor Share Decline and Intellectual Property Products Capital" by Dongya Koh, Raul Santaeulalia-Llopis, and Yu Zheng
+Data files and STATA codes for "Labor Share Decline and Intellectual Property Products Capital" by Dongya Koh, Raul Santaeulalia-Llopis, and Yu Zheng

 This directory contains the following contents: